- How does one become a Cal State East Bay student?

 - The university will notify the student of the decision.

-- A prospective student, applying for part-time or full-time undergraduate programs of study, in day or evening classes, must file a complete undergraduate application and pay a $55 application fee.
-The $55 nonrefundable application fee should be in the form of a check or money order payable to "The California State University" or the student may use a credit card if they are submitting an online application.
+- A prospective student, applying for part-time or full-time undergraduate programs of study, in day or evening classes, must file a complete undergraduate application online and pay a $55 application fee.
+The $55 nonrefundable application fee should be in the form of a check or money order payable to "The California State University" or the student may use a credit card.
 The application fee may not be transferred or used to apply to another term.

-- Electronic versions of the CSU undergraduate and graduate applications are accessible at www.csumentor.edu.
-Paper applications can also be printed on the CSU Mentor website.
+- The CSU undergraduate and graduate applications are accessible at www.csumentor.edu.
+Paper applications are not accepted unless the student does not have access to a computer.
+In those instances, paper applications can downloaded from the CSU Mentor website.

 - An applicant must complete all required information, including the Social Security number.
 (The university uses this number to accurately identify student records and evaluate financial aid applications.)
 Be certain to accurately enter the requested academic information.
 Any misrepresentation could result in an offer of admission being rescinded.